1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-Favorite the Fleury wines from this brilliant vintage, it displays remarkable intensity in terms of flavor density and depth, while retaining a delightful freshness.
-Rich notes of crushed red berries and tart black fruits in general—and crisp Burlat cherries in particular—are intensely present in a lush, delicate, and velvety texture.
-The palate, round and slender, stretches toward a formidable finish of savory depth, enhanced by a slight spicy kick.
-The concept of pure indulgence takes on its full meaning with this beautiful Gamay, even more so when paired with hearty dishes to share in a convivial atmosphere.
+Favorite the Fleury wines from this brilliant vintage, it displays great power in terms of flavor density and complexity, while retaining a delightful freshness.
+Beautiful crushed red berries and tart black berries in general—and crisp Burlat cherries in particular—are intensely present in a pulpy, delicate, and velvety texture.
+The palate, round and elegant, stretches toward a formidable, savory finish, enhanced by a subtle spicy kick.
+The concept of pure indulgence takes on its full meaning with this beautiful Gamay, even more so when paired with hearty, rustic dishes to share in a convivial atmosphere.
 Rating: 4.2.

 See all reviews from this customer